joelbtactic/bPortal/docs/installation_on_virtualmin.md

 This document describes how to install bPortal on a virtualmin server.
 This guide is based on Ubuntu 16.04 environment.

 ## Install dependencies
-The folliwing dependencies are needed to run bPortal.
+The following dependencies are needed to run bPortal.
 You can install all dependences with:

 ```bash
 sudo apt-get install libapache2-mod-wsgi-py3 gettext git